YirimS/the-coders-computer/README.md

  # Choosing a Text editor
  ## What is a Text Editor?
 <p> A text editor is a type of program used for editing plain text files.
 A text editor is a piece of software that you download and install on
 your computer, or you access online through your web browser.
 Explore & Choose a Text Editor that you like.

 ### Text Editors allows you to...
 - Code More Efficiently.
 - Allows you to code and edit different program languages.
+- Choose a text editor that has a nice theme
+- <i> look is important when it comes to site layout <i/>